Image credit: Venom

 Injured walk and injured idle, specifically.
 The idea of injured idle is still something generally novel and uncommon in most games, I feel, but it definitely has a place in SS3D, where noticing somebody’s obvious abdominal discomfort or limp can be vitally telling clues of some greater problem.

-Continuing off last month’s mention of making a system for intaking model community submissions, our “Model Pipeline” is now prepared.
+Continuing off last month’s mention of making a system for intaking model community submissions, our model pipeline has improved.
 This document is intended to outline the contribution process altogether, and also act as sort of an information hub for model documents, with some links scattered thoroughly throughout it.
 I didn’t get around to finishing up the technical guide, planned to accompany this, as my laptop shattered, but that mostly only inhibits instruction regarding more complicated models.

-Brought to you (mostly) in stunning, 800x600 standard-definition, LightVelox has provided some rather bountiful contributions this month:
+Brought to you (mostly) in stunning, 800x600px standard-definition, LightVelox has provided some rather bountiful contributions this month:

 -and some items from Blackout, not in glorious 800x600 resolution.